hide001/flashloan-arbitrage/README.md

       <li>Profit is kept in the contract for withdrawal</li>
     </ul><br>

-The project is not upto the point where I expect it to be.
-Contributors are mostly welcomed.
-I intend to develop this as a library to be quickly inherited by other contracts.
+The project is not upto the point where I expect it to be. **Contributors are most welcomed.
+I intend to develop this as a library to be quickly inherited by other contracts.**